ArtisanMobile/devdocs/_posts/2014-05-09-event-tracking.md

                                                     atPrice: 24.99,
                                             withPriceLocale: NSLocale(localeIdentifier: "en_US"),
                                              andDescription: "Artisan T-Shirt made in Old City, Philadelphia",
+                                                andCategory: "Men",
+                                             andSubCategory: "Clothes",
-                                                andCategory: "T-Shirts",
+                                          andSubSubCategory: "T-Shirts",
-                                                 andQuanity: 1,
                                             withProductInfo: ["style":"organic cotton", "sizez":"medium"])
 {% endhighlight %}

 #### Adding and Removing Products

-When a product is added to your cart model you can track this event with Artisan by calling **ARPurchaseWorkflowManager addItemToCartWithProductIdentifier...**
+When a product is added to your cart model you can track this event with Artisan by calling **ARPurchaseWorkflowManager addItemToCart...**

+Tracking category hierarchies applies here as well by using the **:andSubCategory** and **:andSubCategory:andSubSubCategory** variations of the **addItemToCart...** method.

+There are many variations of the **addItemToCart...** method so [please consult the ARPurchaseWorkflowManager Appledocs](docs.useartisan.com/dev/ios/appledocs/) for your current version.

 {% highlight objective-c %}
 // Objective-C